Co-op and Career Design

 Students Released From a Co-op Employer

-Students released from an employer one or more times based upon performance will be required to meet with the Cooperative Education Director, Academic Services, and/or Dean of Students.
-Students could be required to work on campus as they acquire personal and professional development skills before returning to the workplace.
-If a student is released due to grades, they may be required to take back-to-back school terms with a reduced number of credits to improve their academic standing.
+Students released by an employer one or more times based on performance will be required to meet with their Student Coach, the Student Success Center, and/or the Vice-President/Chief Student Experience Officer.
+Students may be required to work on campus as they develop personal and professional skills before returning to the workplace.
+If a student is released due to grades, they may be required to take back-to-back school terms with fewer credits to improve their academic standing.

 Changing Co-op Employers

 It is strongly encouraged that students work at least two (2) work terms with an employer before they petition for reassignment.
-Students desiring a change in co-op employer must meet with their Kettering University Cooperative Education Manager to discuss the reason(s) for the request.
-Requests for reassignment must be approved by the Cooperative Education Manager or Review Team.
-If it is determined that reassignment is the best option, prior notification to their current employer will be necessary before a new job search process is initiated.
-Students should not initiate a discussion with a prospective new employer without the Cooperative and Experiential Education Office's knowledge and approval.
+Students desiring a change in Co-op employer must meet with their Kettering University Student Coach to discuss the reason(s) for the request.
+Requests for reassignment must be approved by the Student Coach or Review Team.
+Students should not initiate a discussion with a prospective new employer without the Co-op and Career Design Team's knowledge and approval.

-It should be emphasized that any deviation from this policy, or unilateral student action, to secure a new co-op employer without prior approval may result in that student jeopardizing receiving work experience credits for graduation and/or being placed on probation.
-It is imperative that we maintain good relationships with our employer partners, in addition to assisting students in successfully negotiating change.
+It should be emphasized that any deviation from this policy, or unilateral student action, to secure a new Co-op employer without prior approval, may result in that student jeopardizing the receipt of work experience credits for graduation and/or being placed on probation.
+It is imperative that we maintain strong relationships with our employer partners and help students successfully navigate change.

-The Cooperative and Experiential Education Office will assist students who are granted permission to seek new co-op employment.
-All students available for reassignment will be given access to the current co-op database, enabling their resume to be sent to co-op employers currently seeking students with similar profiles (academic major, skills, etc.).
+The Co-op and Career Design Office will assist students who are granted permission to seek new Co-op employment.
+All students available for reassignment will be given access to the current Co-op database, Kettering Connect, enabling their resume to be sent to Co-op employers currently seeking students with similar profiles (academic major, skills, etc.).

 Reassignment Process

-- Make an appointment with the Cooperative Education Manager before pursuing reassignment, preferably at the beginning of a term (or by 3rd week).
+- Make an appointment with your Student Coach before pursuing reassignment, preferably at the beginning of a term (or by the 3rd week).

-- The Cooperative Education Manager will work with the student to determine if reassignment is the right step.
+- The Student Coach will work with the student to determine if reassignment is the right step.

-- Documented reasons for the reassignment will be noted by the co-op manager in the student's file for future reference.
+- Documented reasons for the reassignment will be noted in the student's file by the Student Coach for future reference.

 - If pursuing reassignment is agreed upon, the student will be required to complete the following: